Lebo-Madikane/system-engineering-devops/shell-basics/README.md

 3-A bash script that clears the standard output (screen).

-4-A bahs script that creates a directoty.
+4-A bash script that creates a directoty.

 5-A bash script that creates a file.